rogerio1982/chat_rag/README.md

 ## 📋 Prerequisites

-To run this project, you will need **Python 3.8+** and two external tools installed on your system:
+To run this project, you will need **Python 3.8+** and two external tools installed on your system (windows, linux or macos):

 - **[Tesseract OCR](https://github.com/tesseract-ocr/tesseract)** → Essential for reading text from images.
 - **[FFmpeg](https://ffmpeg.org/download.html)** → Required to process audio files.